-Enhanced Rock Salt 2009 - 2011 season availability from Cargill Inc. Deicing:
+Enhanced rock salt 2013 - 2014 season availability from Cargill Salt Division:

-The Department of Central Management Services requested pricing for an enhanced rock salt option in the invitation for bid, and received an offering from Cargill's' Deicing Unit.
-Their prices are made available to any joint purchasing participant awarded in the Cargill Rock Salt Contract as an up-charge per ton option and are to be added to your order as a separate line item.
-Locations interested in ordering this enhanced salt option must call the vendor to facilitate ordering arrangements.
+The Department of Central Management Services surveyed vendors for availability of an enhanced rock salt option in the invitation for bid, and received an offering from Cargill Salt Division.
+Locations interested in this enhanced salt option must call the vendor for product availability information and to facilitate potential ordering arrangements.

+Their product is made available to any joint purchasing participant awarded in the Cargill Salt Division Contract as an up-charge per ton option and would be added to your order as a separate line item.
+Contact Jason Fenske Pone: 612-817-7357 for availability details.